christinaheinze/loco-lib/index.md

 The following list provides a description of all options that can be provided to the package 'preprocessingUtils'.

 `outdir` Directory where to save the converted data files

+`saveToHDFS` True if output should be saved on HDFS

 `nPartitions` Number of partitions to use